We’re moving!!! We moved!

 It is truly a great space and we’re very excited about what this will mean for us and for downtown Red Wing!

 We are in the process of raising $30,000 to cover our first year’s rent, build out expenses, and kiln installation.
-We have received funding from multiple sources, including individual donors, corporate sponsors, and public and private foundations, and we’re almost half-way to our goal.
+We have received funding from multiple sources, including individual donors, corporate sponsors, and public and private foundations, and we’re over half-way to our goal.
 You can contribute by making a donation through PayPal below.

 THANK YOU to the following donors who are making our relocation possible!